nicvagn/NicLink/README.md

     - there is a github action to help you with setup, I am not framilular but give it a look if you are
+    - there is also a shell script called setubNicLink.sh in the git root, that will clone NicLink and install python deps
     - see the python requirements.txt for external python requirements

     - see "## non pip requirements" below for further C++ and system req's